jolonf/Buddy/docs/SPEC_V2.0_Folder_View.md

 ## Functional Specification: Buddy - Phase 2: Folder View (Version 2.0)

+**Note:** This document describes the scope for Phase 2.
+Features like command running and agent actions were added later and are detailed in subsequent specification documents.

 **1. Introduction**

 This document outlines the functional requirements for Phase 2 of the Buddy application.
 Building upon the basic chat functionality established in Phase 1, this phase focuses on adding a persistent, lazy-loading file system browser panel, similar to the Explorer view in VS Code or the Project Navigator in Xcode.
 This panel will allow users to select and view the structure of a local project folder.